 The annual canvass is a voter registration campaign that we have to carry out by law, so that the electoral register for Conwy can be checked and updated.
 We write out to every household in Conwy asking you to check if the details we hold for the property on the electoral register are correct.

-There have been some big changes to the annual canvass this year and also to who is able to register to vote in Wales.
+There have been some big changes to the annual canvass and also to who is able to register to vote in Wales.
 The changes are outlined below.

 Changes to the annual canvass and who can register to vote

 The law on how we carry out the annual canvass has changed.
 Unlike in the past, the electors we already have on our register will be compared against data held by the Department for Work and Pensions (DWP).
 This will help us to find the properties where residents may have changed.
 This information will also help us to decide what correspondence will be sent to the property.

 Detailed information on the changes can be found in The Representation of the People (Annual Canvass) Amendment Regulations 2019